The Lindsay Advocate

 Roderick Benns is the publisher of The Lindsay Advocate, a magazine and news site focused on the social and economic wellness of Kawartha Lakes.
 In the 1990s he won a first place national newspaper award through the Canadian Community of Newspapers Association while with Lindsay This Week.
-Since then he has interviewed former Prime Ministers of Canada, Ministers, and Senators, and his writing has appeared in The Globe and Mail, Toronto Star, and National Post.
-Roderick is the author of five books, the latest called Basic Income: How a Canadian Movement Could Change the World.
+Since then he has interviewed ministers, senators, and former Prime Ministers of Canada; his writing has appeared in The Globe and Mail, Toronto Star, and National Post.
+Roderick is the author of five books, the latest of which is called Basic Income: How a Canadian Movement Could Change the World.

 Dr. Brett Goodwin

-Dr. Goodwin took on the Dean role for the School of Environmental and Natural Resources Sciences at the Frost campus of Fleming College in May, 2017.
-Since then he has been working with a diverse and dedicated group of faculty, technicians, and staff at this unique school focusing on career preparation and applied research in the environmental field.
+Dr. Goodwin became the dean of Fleming College’s School of Environmental and Natural Resources Sciences in May, 2017.
+Since then he has been working with a diverse and dedicated group of faculty, technicians, and staff at this unique school.

 Joby was born in Collingwood and raised in Lindsay.
 After graduating from Seneca College with a diploma in Business Administration – Sales and Marketing, he spent several years working for multi-national furniture manufacturing companies in Southern Ontario.
 In 2002 the opportunity to return his young family to the Kawartha’s and work with one of his best friends presented itself.
 20 years later Joby is proud to be a partner at one of Central Ontario’s most successful moving and storage companies.